Buildings insurance

 • You’re a homeowner with a mortgage: your lender will usually insist that you have adequate buildings cover for the length of your mortgage.
 You’ll typically need to have buildings insurance in place on the date you exchange contracts, as this is when you become legally responsible for the property.

-• You own a home without a mortgage: although there’s no legal requirement to have buildings insurance, remember that repairs to your home can be very expensive.
-Taking out a buildings insurance policy could save you money in the long run and might give you peace of mind too.
+• You own a home without a mortgage: although there’s no legal requirement to have buildings insurance, repairs to your home can be very expensive.
+Taking out a buildings insurance policy could potentially save you money in the long run if you make a valid claim.

 You may not need buildings insurance if: